ReactiveX/RxJava/docs/Implementing-custom-operators-(draft).md

 }
 ```

-Often, the when the downstream requests some amount, that should also trigger a similar drain() call:
+Often, when the downstream requests some amount, that should also trigger a similar drain() call:

 ```java